Ankita2629/ChatMate/README.md

 ## 🙏 Acknowledgments

-- [Stream.io](https://getstream.io/) - For their amazing Chat and Video APIs
+- [Stream.io](https://getstream.io/) - For their amazing Chat and Video APIs with screen sharing
 - [React](https://reactjs.org/) - For the awesome frontend framework
 - [Tailwind CSS](https://tailwindcss.com/) - For the utility-first CSS framework
-- [DaisyUI](https://daisyui.com/) - For beautiful UI components
+- [DaisyUI](https://daisyui.com/) - For beautiful UI components and theme system
 - [MongoDB](https://www.mongodb.com/) - For the flexible database solution

 ---